 The Mayor, the current Pro Tem, and Pro Tem Alternate will discuss qualifications required of the possible nominees for the successors.
-These qualifications may include institution knowledge, familiarity of Robert's Rules of Order, meeting attendance records, and the capacity to exhibit and remain impartial and fair while presiding over discussions and staff meetings.
 There will be a nomination for consideration which will allow Council discussion of qualifications followed by a vote.
 If the motion is voted down, at that time, any Council Member may make a nomination, followed by discussion and a vote until approved.